The Honest BetOnline Poker Review

 I’ve been impressed with the extremely quick growth of BetOnline Poker, which now features active 10-seat no-limit tables up to the $5/10 level and tens of active tables at lower limits.

-As US players begin to discover this poker room, the easy deposit options, and their soft games, I expect traffic to spike further.
+As US players begin to discover this poker room, the easy deposit options, and their soft games, I expect the people playing at this poker site to spike further.

 Why BetOnline is Rare in this Market